Book a demo

 • Consensus creation

-At the same time, the buying process also involves 6 to 10 decision-makers and 77% of B2B buyers state that their last purchase was very complex or difficult.
+At the same time, the buying process also involves 6 to 10 decision-makers.
+77% of B2B buyers state that their last purchase was complex or difficult.

-Year over year, the number of buyers involved in typical sales cycles has increased, illustrating the hurdles modern sellers face in navigating complex purchasing decisions - with reduced influence and mechanisms to influence customer choices.
+Year over year, the number of buyers involved in typical sales cycles has increased.
+This illustrates the hurdles modern sellers face in navigating complex purchasing decisions – with reduced influence and mechanisms to influence customer choices.

-Each time and in each step, new information gathering is carried out to move forward in the process, which adds to the complexity of decision making.
+Each time and in each step, new information gathering is carried out to move forward in the process.
+This adds to the complexity of decision-making.

 Sales must adapt to meet new expectations from buyers